confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 }
 ```

-There are a few things to observe in this class:
+There are many things to observe in this class:

 - By contrast to scalar and tabular functions, aggregation functions are designated by a static method with the `@UdafFactory` annotation.
 Because aggregations must implement multiple methods, this helps ksqlDB differentiate aggregations when multiple type signatures are used.